 Tommy Vitolo – Brookline’s Progressive Voice

 In November 2018 Tommy Vitolo was elected State Representative for the 15th Norfolk district, consisting of Brookline precincts 2-4 and 6-13.
-He serves as a member of the Joint Committee on Elder Affairs; the Joint Committee on Tourism, Arts, and Cultural Development; the Joint Committee on Community Development and Small Business; and the Joint Committee on Public Service.
+He serves as the Vice Chair for the Joint Committee on Election Laws, and as a member of the Joint Committee on Elder Affairs; the Joint Committee on Tourism, Arts, and Cultural Development; and the House Committee on Steering, Policy, and Scheduling.

 Tommy worked hard at school, earning a full merit scholarship to NC State, where he earned three bachelor’s degrees and met his wife, Jenn.
 After earning a master’s degree in Ireland as a Mitchell Scholar, Tommy enrolled in a PhD program at Boston University’s College of Engineering in 2002.
 He and his wife Jenn settled in Brookline, in a 399 square foot apartment on Saint Mary’s Street overlooking the Pike.
 Later they saved enough money to purchase a one-bedroom condo and later still, when they learned their son would soon have a younger playmate, a home near Washington Street.